We can ALL Help End Childhood Cancer with Hyundai Hope On Wheels® is a sponsored post.

 Hyundai Hope On Wheels® is a 501(c)(3) non-profit organization that is committed to finding a cure for childhood cancer.
 Launched in 1998, Hyundai Hope On Wheels provides grants to eligible institutions nationwide that are pursuing life-saving research and innovative treatments for the disease.
 HHOW is one of the largest non-profit funders of pediatric cancer research in the country, and primary funding for Hyundai Hope On Wheels comes from Hyundai Motor America and its more than 835 U.S. dealers.
 Since its inception, Hyundai Hope On Wheels has awarded more than $130 million towards childhood cancer research in pursuit of a cure.

 HHOW is committed to increasing awareness and celebrating the lives of child cancer survivors.
 Kids who fight cancer are brave, courageous and represent hope.
 They often go devastating treatments on their road to cure.
 Many continue with life-long health related issues as a consequence of cure.
 Their goal is to help kids not only survive, but to ensure these kids thrive in their lives after the disease.
-This year, they welcomed two new National Youth Ambassadors, who both spoke so eloquently at the launch event.
-Elizabeth Blair, 11 years old, is from Phoenix, AZ.
-Carter Gates is 12 years old, from Colorado Springs, CO featured below.
-These two incredible pediatric cancer survivors will travel the country for the next two years sharing their message of hope.
-They not only fought pediatric cancer, but they continue to win in life.
-Click this video to learn more about Elizabeth and Carter.
+Returning for a second year, Ms. Elizabeth Blair (age 12 of Phoenix, AZ) and Carter Gates (age 14 of Colorado Springs, CO) served as the 2019 National Youth Ambassadors.
+Each will travel the country visiting children’s hospitals and attending events to share their unique messages of hope and

 Check out some of the inspiring words and songs from this emotional and uplifting event below and more information about this incredible initiative!